Azure/Azure-Sentinel/Parsers/Azure Defender 4 IoT/ARM/README.md

 # Azure Defender for IoT ASIM parsers

-This template deploys all [Azure Defender for IoT](https://azure.microsoft.com/en-us/services/azure-defender-for-iot/) ASIM parsers.
+This template deploys all [Azure Defender for IoT](https://azure.microsoft.com/en-us/services/azure-defender-for-iot/) Azure Sentinel ASIM parsers.
 The template is part of the [Azure Sentinel Information Mode (ASIM)](https://aka.ms/AzSentinelNormalization).The Azure Sentinel Information Mode (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Azure Sentinel workspace.

+When deploying the parsers, you make sure that telemetry from AD4IoT is analyzed using the built-in Azure Sentinel Analytics.
+You also enable analysts easier access to the telemetry using a known, standard, schema.

 For more information, see: